LukeMathWalker/pavex/README.md

 > We want it all: great ergonomics and high performance—no sacrifices.
 > As easy to use as Rails, Django or ASP.NET Core.
-> As fast as any handwritten solution that strips away all abstractions.
+> As fast as a handwritten solution that strips away all abstractions.

 _< Insert cool logo here >_